Baker Act: Short-term inpatient voluntary and involuntary examination

 The decisive criterion, as stated in the statute, mentions a substantial likelihood that without care or treatment, the person will cause serious bodily harm in the near future.
 Criteria are not met simply because a person has a mental illness, appears to have mental problems, takes psychiatric medication, has an emotional outburst, or refuses voluntary examination.
-Furthermore, if there are family members or friends willing to help prevent any potential and present threat of substantial harm, the criteria for involuntary examination are also not met.
+If there are family members or friends willing to help prevent any potential and present threat of substantial harm, the criteria for involuntary examination are also not met.
 A June 2024 amendment specified that the family members or friends must also be able and responsible to provide the necessary assistance in order for the exemption to apply.

 The following may not be used as a basis to initiate an involuntary examination: